Are Solar Panels Difficult to Maintain?

-Over the years, as solar panels are becoming more popular, the cost of solar panel maintenance has dramatically reduced due to a better understanding of the energy-generating panels.
-The general maintenance for solar panels is actually quite low, and this is due to a couple of factors.
+Over the years, as solar panels are becoming more popular, the cost of solar panel maintenance has dramatically reduced due to a better understanding of energy-generating panels.
+The general maintenance for solar panels is quite low, and this is due to a couple of factors.

-Dust and debris will occasionally fall on the panels over time, and usually most of them will slide off due to the angle at which the panels are installed, however some of these particles can remain on the panels and obstruct the rate at which sunlight is absorbed by the panels and can lead to an overall decrease in energy output.
+Dust and debris will occasionally fall on the panels over time, and usually, most of them will slide off due to the angle at which the panels are installed, however, some of these particles can remain on the panels and obstruct the rate at which sunlight is absorbed by the panels and can lead to an overall decrease in energy output.
 Most of this can be avoided by regularly checking the panels and wiping off any particles with a simple soap and water solution.